-Cash payments, bank transfers and checks, must be handed to you or ordered at the bank.
-These methods have little or no set up and can be processed for free, but they require you to chase your members for payment, spend many hours tracking them and are inefficient for bigger spaces.
+Cash payments, bank transfers, and checks must be handed to you or ordered at the bank.
+These methods have little or no setup and can be processed for free, but they require you to chase your members for payment, spend hours tracking them, and are inefficient in terms of time and labor.

 When a member of your space receives an invoice, it can take some time before you actually have the money in hand.
 You then have to go to the bank to deposit it (if paying cash), manually mark the invoice as paid as well as make an entry into your accounting system.